Matthew-Taber/ss-docs/troubleshooting/google-authenticator/index.md

 ## Solution A (preferred)

 Ensure that Secret Server's clock is accurate and synchronized with the device running Google Authenticator.
-Set the web servers to synchronize their clocks with an accurate Domain Controller clock or with an NTP server.
+Set the web servers to synchronize their clocks with an accurate domain controller clock or with an NTP server.

 ## Solution B